Sonamkhadka/CritiqueAI/README.md

 ## Usage

 1. Enter the text you want to analyze in the input field
-2. Select which AI model you want to use (OpenAI, DeepSeek, or Gemini)
+2. Select which AI model you want to use (OpenAI GPT-4o, DeepSeek Chat, or Google Gemini 2.5 Pro)
 3. Click the "Analyze" button
-4. View the comprehensive analysis of your argument
+4. View the comprehensive analysis of your argument with logical structure, emotional analysis, and critical evaluation
 5. Save or revisit previous analyses from the history panel
+6. Note: Rate limiting is in place (5 requests per minute) to prevent API abuse

 ## License